1910 Connecticut gubernatorial election

 The 1910 Connecticut gubernatorial election was held on November 8, 1910.
-Democratic nominee Simeon Eben Baldwin defeated Republican nominee Charles A. Goodwin with 46.48% of the vote.
+Democratic nominee Simeon E. Baldwin defeated Republican nominee Charles A. Goodwin with 46.48% of the vote.
 This was the first such election in which a candidate won with only a plurality of the vote, as the state constitution no longer required a subsequent vote by the Connecticut General Assembly in the absence of a majority.

+Governor George L. Lilley, who was elected in 1908, died in office after three months in office.
+Frank B. Weeks, who ascended to the office following Lilley's death, did not run for reelection.